-- Investment in a joint venture is accounted for using the equity method in the consolidated financial statements. (a) - The details of the joint venture are as follows:
+(a) Investment in a joint venture is accounted for using the equity method in the consolidated financial statements.

+(b) The details of the joint venture are as follows:

-Country of incorporation/ Principal place Effective interest in equity Name of company of business 2021 2020 Principal activities TNC Capital Sdn.
+Country of incorporation/ Principal place Effective in ec Name of company of business 2021 2020 Principal activities TNC Capital Sdn.
 Bhd.
 Malaysia 50% 50% Building and leasing of properties